Articles

 To satisfy various business needs, Google offers DDA in a range of services.
 The differences between these services are in the data analyzed, the algorithms applied, and the level of customization.
 Some of them are designed only to track ad clicks and optimize keywords and paid campaigns, whereas others provide a full analysis of a customer’s online journey.

-- What’s your advertising budget?
+What’s your advertising budget?

-- What are your business goals?
+What are your business goals?

-- How many conversions do you have on average every month?
+How many conversions do you have on average every month?

 Now, let’s take a closer look at what products Google offers that include Data-Driven Attribution.

-Data-Driven Attribution with Google Analytics 4
+Data-Driven Attribution in Google Analytics 4

 Google Analytics 4 continues to develop and is making features previously available only to large corporations free and accessible to everyone.
 On January 7, Google released a revolutionary update to Google Analytics: now, the cross-channel data-driven attribution model (DDA) is available to all users.